 Brain Reset To Stop Seizures May Need Cycles Of CBD Then THC

 Studies suggest that CBD may stop working for epileptics due to desensitization of receptors.
 The solution?
 Switch to THC.
 Then back to CBD.
+Think of it as a brain reset.

 THC is capable of activating both endocannabinoid receptors, while CBD has a much lower affinity for these.
 However, according to numerous studies both THC and CBD possess anticonvulsant properties.
 So, when it comes to optimizing epilepsy treatment in the management of seizure occurrence, the question still remains: Which is better?